canaryhealth/jstc/doc/manual.rst

   import jstc
   import asset

+  # declare that this is a "jstc.engines.plugins" plugin of type "text/x-easytpl"
   @asset.plugin('jstc.engines.plugins', 'text/x-easytpl')
   class EasyTemplateEngine(jstc.engines.base.Engine):

+    # declare the official mime-type of this engine
-    mimetype    = 'text/x-handlebars'
+    mimetype    = 'text/x-easytpl'

+    # and extensions that should map to this mime-type
     extensions  = ('.et',)

+    # and that this engine does not support precompilation
     precompile  = jstc.PrecompilerUnavailable

-And then in your myapp's ``setup.py``, add the following parameter to your `setup` call:
+And then in your myapp's ``setup.py``, add the following parameter to your `setup` call (to make it available in the plugin entrypoints):

 .. code:: python